7shivamx/FilingAnalyzer-Backend/README.md

-# FilingAnalyzer-Backend
+# SaaS-Analyzer Backend
-Inter IIT Tech Meet Digital Alpha Challenge IIT Kanpur Backend Repo
+Inter IIT Tech Meet 10.0 <br>
+Digital Alpha Challenge Backend Repo

 ## How to host

-1. On the terminal, `cd` into the project folder and run `./setup.sh` to create virtual environment and install required dependencies.
+1. On the terminal, `cd` into the project folder

+2. Run `./setup.sh` to create virtual environment and install required dependencies.

-2. Now execute `./start.sh` to host the server.
+3. Now execute `./start.sh` to host the server.

-3. Visit `localhost:5000` to access the frontend.
+4. Visit `localhost:5000` to access the frontend.

 ## API endpoints